splunk/public-o11y-docs/gdi/opentelemetry/components.rst

 You can activate components by configuring :ref:`service pipelines <otel-data-processing>` in the Collector configuration.
 See :ref:`otel-configuration` to learn how to define multiple instances of components as well as their pipelines.

-The Splunk Distribution of OpenTelemetry Collector includes and supports the components listed on this doc.
+The Splunk Distribution of the OpenTelemetry Collector includes and supports the components listed on this doc.

 .. note:: The following lists might not contain all the latest additions.
 For a complete list of Collector components, including components that aren't included in the Splunk Distribution of OpenTelemetry Collector, see the ``opentelemetry-contrib`` repository in GitHub.